iprincegh/mobspain-r-package/FEATURES.md

-# mobspain: Open Source Features & Token-Free Design
+# Open Source Features

-## 🌟 Complete Token-Free Architecture
+## Complete Token-Free Architecture

 The `mobspain` package is designed to be completely **open and accessible** without requiring any API tokens, paid services, or external credentials.
 This makes it perfect for researchers, students, and organizations who need reliable mobility analysis tools.